Conductors

 Music Director of the Memphis Symphony Orchestra

-Maestro Robert Moody is thrilled to begin sixth season as Music Director of the Memphis Symphony Orchestra.
+Maestro Robert Moody is thrilled to begin tenth season as Music Director of the Memphis Symphony Orchestra.
 Expanded and adventurous programming, expanded collaboration with multiple arts organizations in the Mid-South, commission of several new works for the orchestra, the MSO’s first commercial recording in over three decades, and a new $25-million-dollar endowment are but some of the many achievements made under his direction.

 Moody is also Music Director of the lauded Arizona Musicfest, boasting one of the finest festival orchestras in North America.
 Players hail from the top orchestras in the world, including the Vienna and New York Philharmonics, Philadelphia and Cleveland Orchestras, Atlanta, Boston, Chicago, Dallas, Houston, Memphis, Seattle, and San Francisco Symphonies, Los Angeles Philharmonic, and the San Francisco and Metropolitan Opera Orchestras.